Tanz0rz/haxe-fmod/README.md

 - Refcounted bank loading with real unload and async loading
 - HaxeFlixel components: one-call setup that routes the flixel sound tray and volume keys to FMOD, emitter and listener for positional audio, bank loader, and zone-based parameter triggers
 - Programmer sounds for dialogue and other runtime-selected audio
+- Generated audio: stream PCM produced at runtime (synths, voice chat, procedural sound) straight into the mixer with channel volume, pitch, and pause control
 - [Live Update](https://fmod.com/docs/2.03/studio/editing-during-live-update.html) for mixing sounds while playtesting (on by default in debug builds)
 - Constants generated straight from your banks: the FMOD Studio export script rewrites the event/bus/VCA/parameter constants every time you build banks with `Ctrl+B`, so they always match your project